lopezpdvn/lopezpdvn.github.io/pages/projects.md

 - [aspnet5co]({{ site.baseurl }}/aspnet5co): A project that comprises the
-  efforts by Pedro Ivan Lopez to advocate the [ASP.NET 5](http://www.asp.net/vnext) framework and to collaborate on its development
+  efforts by Pedro Ivan Lopez to advocate the [ASP.NET 5](http://www.asp.net/vnext) framework, help to drive its adoption and introduce developers and other IT professionals to it.

 - [printer73x]({{ site.baseurl }}/printer73x): a computer numerical control
   system for printing binary images